ResumeGiants » Blog » Top 10 Organizational Skills to Include on a Resume

 Collaboration is a key part of any job.
 It’s about working together and achieving goals as a group, whether that’s in the office or out in the field.

-Collaboration can also fall under teamwork skills, but it is also a key ability to ensure you are organized in your workplace.
+Collaboration can also fall under teamwork skills, but it is also a key aptitude to ensure you are organized in your workplace.

 Communication